ashrithb/Mapreduce_Framework/README.md

 - **Distributed Processing**: Harness the power of multiple computers to process data concurrently.
 - **Fault Tolerance**: The framework ensures that tasks are recovered and re-executed in case of failures.
-- **Networking**: Seamless communication between the Manager and Worker nodes through efficient socket implementation.
+- **Networking**: Seamless communication between the Manager and Worker nodes through efficient socket implementation and TCP/UDP.
 - **Concurrency**: Utilizes the OS-provided facilities (threads and processes) to achieve high-level concurrency and parallelism.

 ## Architecture